-The observation-scale dependence of the sediment flux has been investigated in several laboratory experiments.
-Both Singh et al. (2009) and Saletti et al. (2015) found that the statistical moments of the bedload flux shift with the observation time T, but Singh et al. identified statistical multiscaling, where the flux distribution changes shape with T, while Saletti et al. identified monoscaling, where the distribution does not change shape with T. Our approach predicts monoscaling because the flux distribution (18) is always Poissonian, even though all of its moments scale together with T in a non-trivial way, see Fig. (4).
-Probably the Poissonian and monoscaling characteristics of the flux distribution both originate from the assumed independence of individual particle motions which was used to arrive at Eq.
+- 395 with no obvious plateau at moderate observation times.
+Such a decay has been observed in several studies.
+Both Bunte and Abt (2005) and Singh et al. (2009) noted a power-law decay to a constant flux with observation time, in field and laboratory data respectively.
+However, these studies also observed that at high transport rates, the flux increased with observation time, rather than decreased.
+Possibly, at higher transport rates, collective rather than grain scale processes may principally control the scaling of the mean flux with observation time. - Both Singh et al. (2009) and Saletti et al. (2015) investigated higher statistical moments of the bedload flux beyond the mean in laboratory data.
+They found that higher moments also shift with the observation time T, but Singh et al. identified statistical multiscaling, where the flux distribution changes shape with T, while Saletti et al. identified monoscaling, where the distribution does not change shape with T. Our approach analysis predicts monoscaling because the flux distribution (18) is always Poissonian, even though all of its moments scale together with T in a non-trivial way, see Fig. (4).
+Probably, the Poissonian - 405 and monoscaling characteristics of the flux distribution both originate from the assumed independence of individual particle motionswhich was used to arrive at Eq.
 (16).
-Turowski (2010) demonstrated that renewal theories with certain non-exponential inter-arrival times produce multiscaling.
-Possibly, wider-tailed, multiscaling sediment flux distributions will derive from generalizations of our approach to include particle-particle interactions.
-To some extent a flux distribution which is wide-tailed at short observation times must be multiscaling, since it should approach the thin-tailed
+Turowski (2010) demonstrated that renewal theories with certain non-exponential inter-arrival times produce multiscaling, not from the distributions of velocities, movement times, or resting times.
+In particular, Eq.
+18 indicates that changing the force F(v) to produce exponential velocities will only modify $\Lambda(T)$, not the shape or scaling type (mono, multi) of the flux distribution.
+Possibly, wider-tailed, multiscaling sediment flux distributions will derive from gen- - 410 eralizations of our approach to include particle-particle interactions.
+Turowski (2010) demonstrated that renewal theories with certain non-exponential inter-arrival times produce multiscaling, and it is likely that non-exponential distributions will originate from particle-particle interactions (cf. Ancey et al., 2008).
+To some extent, a flux distribution which is wide-tailed at short observation times must be multiscaling, since it should approach the thin-tailed (deterministic) Einstein distribution (24) as the observation time becomes large, changing shape as it adjusts.